 As you can see in the chart above, one specific feature was not in substantial demand over others (only task management has a slight advantage).
 Instead there’s a wide range of features that project managers need urgently and frequently.

-The next logical step was to see which of the features considered the most important are missing from their project management software.
+The next logical step was to see which of the most important features are missing from their project management software.

-These answers tell a pretty sad story: project management software hasn’t caught up yet to the changing role of project managers.
+These answers tell a pretty sad story: project management software hasn’t caught up yet with the changing role of project managers.
 Bill Mabry, a PMO Director has a good point on this:

 “This digital transformation may include, and in fact necessitate, changes to their business models, workflows, and even partnerships in the industry.
 Project managers used to be execution experts.
 Go-live was the major success metric.
 Now, they must be strategy experts as well.”